Jordan Gate: History

 The land where the project currently stands was originally private property, sold to the Greater Amman Municipality in 1959.

 By 2005, the site had become a public park called "Amrah," covering an area of 28,500 m² (307,000 sq ft).
 That year, the park was sold to GFH Financial House for 5.9 million Jordanian Dinars.
 On 29 May 2005, King Abdullah II laid the foundation stone for the Jordan Gate project, and excavation works began shortly thereafter.
 By November, foundation works were underway.

 Jordan gate on 15 May 2007.

 In 2006, construction advanced, with the structures rising above ground.
 However, two major incidents disrupted progress: a fire on 25 August and a storey collapse on 12 September.

 By January 2007, the Greater Amman Municipality held a 10 percent share in the project’s capital but decided to sell it as the project had yet to secure a building license.
 The Jordan Gate Company compensated the municipality with $40 million, of which $25 million was allocated for traffic and infrastructure improvements around the site, while $15 million covered the municipality's share.
 Construction momentum increased, and by mid-2007, the towers were rising rapidly, one storey per week, using the slip-forming method.
 In August, the structures became the tallest buildings in Amman (until Rotana Amman surpassed them in 2013).

 By 2008, the project had reached 80 percent completion.
 The towers had topped out, and glazing works had begun.

 Between 2009 and 2010, construction slowed due to financial difficulties between the contractor (Al-Hamad) and the owner (Al-Bayan Holding), largely as a result of the 2008 financial crisis.
 Additionally, a crane collapse on the North Tower further stalled progress.

-Jordan gate towers on in 2024.

 In 2011, construction halted entirely due to financial hardship, leaving the site abandoned for years.
 The buildings began to deteriorate, with weathering and corrosion affecting the structures.